platformio/platformio-docs/plus/debug-tools/ftdi.rst

     * - :ref:`framework_simba`
       - Simba is an RTOS and build framework.
 It aims to make embedded programming easy and portable.

-    * - :ref:`framework_tizenrt`
-      - Tizen RT is a lightweight RTOS-based platform to support low-end IoT devices

     * - :ref:`framework_zephyr`
       - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind.